Baths vs Showers: Which is actually better for you?

 Category 1: Cleanliness

 According to the Hygiene Expert, the benefits of showers win out on this one.
 Especially if you exercise regularly, spend time outdoors or wear lots of makeup; showering can be more hygienic.
 It’s better, it seems, to wash the day and dirt away straight down the plughole.

 Bath lovers don’t despair!
-Sitting in bathwater is far from ‘filthy’.
+Sitting in bathwater is far from ‘filthy’, which tends to lead to the question whether baths are hygienic or not?
 In fact, the dirt settles away from the skin and body and is diluted in the entirety of the bathwater.

 Category 2: Wellbeing benefits

 This is a tricky one as there are many benefits to both the bath or shower when it comes to wellbeing.

 The cold shower, in particular, is making a splash in health and wellness spaces.
 According to The Ice Man, Wim Hoff some benefits of taking a cold shower include: